jhockx/esp8266_p1meter/README.md

 Use this [example](https://raw.githubusercontent.com/daniel-jong/esp8266_p1meter/master/assets/p1_sensors.yaml) for home assistant's `sensor.yaml`

 ## Known limitations and issues
-In case you power a Wemos D1 mini by the `ISKRA AM550` (and possibly other DSMR 5.0 meters), every so often the device might loose the connection to the MQTT server for a couple of seconds.
+In case you power a Wemos D1 mini by the `ISKRA AM550` (and possibly other DSMR 5.0 meters), every so often the device might lose the connection to the MQTT server for a couple of seconds.
 I believe the device also resets itself, so this probably means that a temporary power loss is causing the loose connection (maybe the meter stops providing current for a second or something).
-If this happens and you are using the custom DQ checks I built (`getValueWithDqCheck` method), the last know/previous value is of course zero, and you can thus still encounter drops to zero, even with the custom DQ fix.
-Therefore I implemented a "power-loss-reset fix", by adding an if statement before sending data to the MQTT broker.
-Assuming you initialize all the values with zero, the if statement checks if the value being send is larger than zero.
+Or it might be the case that your esp8266 device can't process and send the data fast enough (that's why it might be best to set the CPU to 160 MHz).
+You can check if your device disconnects every so often in the logs of your MQTT broker.

 ## Thanks to